DLin-1/GroupG/README.md

 ### Project question
 How does tau protein affect synaptic scaling in AD patients?
-How does the tau phosphorylation affect neural networks?
+Will the contribution of tau protein to synaptic scaling ultimately affect electrostimulation?

 ### How we plan out to carry out our project